Description

 Buddleja stachyoides | Argentine Butterfly Bush

-This 4-6′ tall plant is drought-tolerant, deer-resistant, and adored by hummingbirds.
-The 1+ ft long terminal spikes of bright orange flowers open from the bottom to the top, sometimes nearly year-round in mild climates (zones 9 and above).
-Here in zone 8 it still sporting flowers well into November/December if no hard freezes.
-Will die back around 25 degrees F.Root hardy to at least 18 degrees F. Great for sun rooms since it can flower all winter.
+This rare 4-6′ tall plant is drought-tolerant, deer-resistant, and adored by hummingbirds.
+The 1+ ft long terminal spikes of bright orange flowers open from the bottom to top, sometimes nearly year-round in mild climates (zones 9+).
+Here in zone 8 it will continue to produce flowers into November and December if there are no hard freezes.
+It will die back at 25 degrees F, and is root hardy to at least 18 degrees F. Great for sun rooms since it can flower all winter.

 This is one of the parents of the modern Buddleja hybrid, ‘Orange Sceptre’.
 The resemblance is apparent.